sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/current_limitations_of_code_insights.md

 > NOTE: many of the above-listed features will become available for insights over all repositories as well.
 The above list is ordererd top-down, where items on the top of the list will arrive roughly sooner than items on the bottom.

+## In certain cases, chart datapoints don't match the result count of a Sourcegraph search

+There are currently a few subtle differences in how code insights and Sourcegraph web app searches handle defaults when searching over all repositories.
+Refer to [Common reasons code insights may not match search results](../references/common_reasons_code_insights_may_not_match_search_results.md).

+## Known bugs

+Known bugs we plan to fix are tracked in our [GitHub repository here](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aopen+is%3Aissue+label%3Abug+label%3Ateam%2Fcode-insights).

+## Older versions' limitations

+The current Sourcegraph version is 3.31.
+Limitations that are no longer current are documented below for the benefit of customers who have not yet upgraded.

+### Version 3.30 (July 2021) or older

+#### Search-based Code Insights can only run over ~50-70 repositories

+Because this version of the prototype runs on frontend API calls to Sourcegraph searches, it may run slowly (or possibly timeout) if you're using it over many repositories or with many data series for each insight.

-## For Sourcegraph versions 3.30 or older (pre-August 2021 release of 3.31), the max match count is 5,000 matches per repository
+#### The max match count is 5,000 matches per repository

 The current limit on searching over historical versions of repositories, which is an unindexed search, is 5,000 results per repository.
 If there are more than 5,000 matches, the search stops and returns a count of 5,000, and the code insight graph will calculate the overall chart using 5,000 as the match count for that repository.
 (This means if you query over two repositories and one of them hits this limit, the value shown on the graph will be 5,000 + [the match count in the other repository]).

 _This limit was lifted in the August 2021 release of Sourcegraph 3.31_

-## Known bugs

-Known bugs we plan to fix are tracked in our [GitHub repository here](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aopen+is%3Aissue+label%3Abug+label%3Ateam%2Fcode-insights).